-Draft Compendium of Practices
+Compendium of practices

-Compiled and edited by: Dr Shane McLoughlin, LERO (The Irish Software Research Centre), National University of Ireland, Maynooth.
+Compiled and edited by Dr Shane McLoughlin, LERO (The Irish Software Research Centre), National University of Ireland, Maynooth.
+Shane.mcloughlin@mu.ie

-Disclaimer: The opinions expressed in this work, commissioned by the European Union-Council of Europe youth partnership, are the responsibility of the authors and do not necessarily reflect the official policy of either of the partner institutions, their member states or the organisations co-operating with them.
+Disclaimer: the opinions expressed in this work, commissioned by the European Union-Council of Europe youth partnership, are the responsibility of the authors and do not necessarily reflect the official policy of either of the partner institutions, their member states or the organisations co-operating with them.